Asynchronous Task Execution with QgsTask

 Symptom Likely Cause Resolution

-QObject::moveToThread warning UI widget accessed inside run() Move all QgsProject, iface, or widget calls to finished()
+QObject::moveToThread warning QgsProject, iface, or a widget accessed inside run() Move all project/layer reads to before task submission; access results in finished() only

 Task disappears from manager Unhandled exception in run() Wrap logic in try/except, log errors, return False